jsando/mpu/assembler-syntax.md

         - make updating the flags more explicit so I don't accidentally use writeTarget() for updating the sp for example
 - monitor needs a way to view stack contents ... not sure how though unless we know whether they are bytes or words
 - could I actually build a debugger that could inspect variables?
-- a gofmt-equivalent would be nice.
-I think the lexer would need a facelift, and the parser would need to emit 100% of the file as Statements, so the formatter could then walk that and output it cleanly.
-- Add include directive so I can start building reusable functions

 # Input/Output